tianqitang1/poly-maker/README.md

 - **All Markets**: Database of all markets on Polymarket
 - **Hyperparameters**: Configuration parameters for the trading logic

+### Selected Markets sheet

+- Add an optional `quote_offset_ticks` column to control how far from the midpoint each market quotes.
+  - `0` (or blank) preserves the old behavior of posting one tick inside the spread.
+  - Positive integers move bids lower and asks higher by that many additional ticks (still clamped to the reward band), which reduces the chance of getting filled too close to mid.

 ## Poly Merger